pensive612/Adamin-Clone/README.md

 **See 'Examples' for all usage.**

 Although you will most likely only be using this plugin in a mocking/development environment.
-It is under 1k and 600 bytes gzipped.
+It is around 1k and 600 bytes gzipped.

 It is tested using [qunit](http://qunitjs.com/) and built using [grunt](https://github.com/cowboy/grunt).